benedery/Quiz-App/README.md

 - a summary of results is presented

-- User can choose to redo quiz / select different quiz / New user Select
+- User can choose to redo quiz / select different quiz / New user

 ## Usage
 1.Run `git clone https://github.com/benedery/Quiz-App.git`